MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 ## Issue unlocking the Data drive on secondary server after breaking the Storage Replica partnership

-After Disabling the SR Partnership and removing the Storage Replica, it is expected if you are unable to unlock the Secondary Server’s Data drive with its respective password or key.
+After Disabling the SR Partnership and removing the Storage Replica, it is expected if you are unable to unlock the Secondary Server's Data drive with its respective password or key.

-You need to use Key or Password of Primary Server’s Data drive to unlock the Secondary Server’s data drive.
+You need to use Key or Password of Primary Server's Data drive to unlock the Secondary Server's data drive.

 ## Test Failover doesn't mount when using asynchronous replication